Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/docs/user-guide.md

 ## Running the Paging Volume Tests

-From the root folder, simply call the `run-tests.ps1` file.
+From the root folder, simply call the `run-tests.ps1` file while running **in Administrator mode**.

 ```bash
 ./run-tests.ps1
 ```

-Server metrics will be output to the `./TestResults` directory.
+Server metrics will be output to the `./TestResults/runner` directory.
 Paging test results will be in a dated sub-directory, e.g.
 `./TestResults/YYYY-mm-dd-HH-MM-SS`.

 ## Troubleshooting

-* Double-check settings in the `.env` and `test-config.json` files
+* Double-check settings in the `.env` file.
 * Make sure the API is running and can be accessed from the machine running these tests.
 * Make sure that the database is running, can be accessed from the machine